 There are many strategies for tolerating distress in dialectical behavior therapy (DBT) that might be helpful in these situations.
-For example, you can distract yourself away from the argument by doing something else (take a walk, read, engage in other activities that are physically active ones or relaxing ones), look for spiritual soothing (say a little prayer, remember your values), do something soothing to your senses (listen to quiet music, eat comfort food, read a pleasant story or poem), or do something social (call a friend, send an email).
+For example; you can distract yourself away from the argument by doing something else (take a walk; read; engage in other activities that are physically active ones or relaxing ones); look for spiritual soothing (say a little prayer; remember your values); do something soothing to your senses (listen to quiet music; eat comfort food; read a pleasant story or poem); or do something social (call a friend; send an email).
 Some of these things you can do quickly.
 Others you will simply have to plan to do after successfully ending the interaction without responding negatively.

-Once you have identified the typical triggers and also identified more helpful alternatives, you can put them together.
+Once you have identified the typical triggers and also identified more helpful alternatives; you can put them together.

-- 1. Imagine a trigger - Imagine remembering your goal (not to make things worse; that responding in a negative way just keeps the negative cycle going) - 3. imagine responding in a self- respecting and respectful way.
+- 1. Imagine a trigger; - Imagine remembering your goal (not to make things worse; that you love this person; that responding in a negative way just keeps the negative cycle going); and - 3. imagine responding in a self- respecting and respectful way.

-Of course, whatever you say needs to be in your own words, but the essence of an effective response is staying reasonably calm and describing something about your mutual goals rather than telling the other person what she or he is doing wrong.
+Of course, whatever you say needs to be in your own words, but the essence of an effective response is staying reasonably calm and describing something about your genuine goals and feelings rather than telling the other person what she or he is doing wrong.